Jobs, Business, and Economy

 Ohio trails most states in overall health, especially for women, infants, and children.
 Prescription medication costs for critical drugs like insulin are so high it has become an immediate threat.
 Many in Ohio’s statehouse want to cut your access to affordable healthcare and resist lowering prescription drug prices.
 Not me.
 Affordable, quality healthcare is essential, and I want to make sure everyone in Ohio has this.
 I will also fight to make sure our families and seniors can afford the medicine they need.
 We can save lives, keep families out of financial ruin, and we can afford it.
 Really, we can’t afford not to.

-There are now nearly 100 school shootings in the US every year, and after our community suffered its’ own tragedy, we demanded our lawmakers in Columbus do something—but they aren’t!
+From domestic violence, to mass murders and school shootings, to daily homicides, gun violence is tearing us apart.
+After our community suffered a mass shooting tragedy, we demanded our lawmakers in Columbus do something—but they aren’t!
 As your State Senator, I will.
+I am dedicated to passing reasonable, common-sense gun safety reform that saves lives and protects the rights of gun owners.
 I want to mandate Universal Background Checks, keep guns out of the hands of violent offenders, help protect our men and women in law enforcement, and keep weapons of war off our streets.
 The vast majority of Ohioans support these policies, and so do I.

 WPAFB and Veteran’s Affairs